-Will Lot 20 apply once we leave the EU?
+Does Lot 20 still apply now we’ve left the EU?

-With Brexit still lingering in the background, many have wondered whether the Ecodesign Directive will be upheld within the UK, and the good news is that it’s unlikely to be scrapped altogether.
-Lot 20 will come into force before we leave the EU and trade will be heavily reliant on providing products of a similar standard.
+With advent of Brexit, many have wondered whether the Ecodesign Directive will be upheld within the UK, and the good news is that it’s unlikely to be scrapped altogether.
+Lot 20 came into force before we left the EU and trade will be heavily reliant on providing products of a similar standard.
 A quote from a House of Lords publication neatly summarises why Ecodesign is so important for us, even post-Brexit: “Around half of the UK’s overall trade (import and export) is with the European Union, though this figure is higher in some sectors.
 For those engaged in trade, therefore, continuing co-operation on environmental standards is likely to be a key priority.”

-What will Lot 20 do for electric heating?
+What has Lot 20 done for electric heating?

-To comply with the new Lot 20 regulations, all local space heaters will have to meet a minimum efficiency rating expressed as a percentage.
+To comply with Lot 20 regulations, all local space heaters have to meet a minimum efficiency rating expressed as a percentage.
 This differs between specific heater categories, however, most electric heaters will begin with a base rating of 30% to account for losses in Europe’s power generation infrastructure.

 Electric radiators, infrared heaters and panel heaters are all classed as ‘fixed electric local space heaters’, and they must have at least a 38% efficiency rating if they have a nominal heat output above 250W.
 Other electric heating solutions such as portable electric space heaters, storage heaters and heaters below 250W, have separate efficiency targets.

-Efficiency is determined by how many energy saving features are incorporated into the product; so, simply put, if a product doesn’t have any of these functions, it won’t be compliant with the new regulations and will be prohibited for sale within the EU come next year.
-Manufacturing companies that specifically rely on the production of cheaper, low-end heaters may disappear entirely if they fail to update their range so we could be seeing the last of budget heaters with basic dial controls and inaccurate mechanical thermostats.
-The loss of these particularly wasteful and inefficient heaters will help to push the envelope of innovation, encouraging manufacturers to develop new ways of improving product efficiency and control.
+Efficiency is determined by how many energy saving features are incorporated into the product; so, simply put, if a product doesn’t have any of these functions, it won’t be compliant with the regulations and will be prohibited for sale within the EU and the UK.
+The loss of these particularly wasteful and inefficient heaters has helped to push the envelope of innovation, encouraging manufacturers to develop new ways of improving product efficiency and control.

-Only existing technologies – such as digital programmers and open window sensors – will be used to achieve these new standards so any price increases will be fairly minor in order to cover the cost of these additional materials.
+Only existing technologies – such as digital programmers and open window sensors – have been used to achieve these new standards so prices only increased slightly to cover the cost of these additional materials.
 The new rules explicitly state that “ecodesign requirements should not affect the functionality or affordability of local space heaters from the end-user's perspective and should not negatively affect health, safety or the environment.”
 In short, customers will only see the benefits of these new rules by being able to purchase heaters with improved efficiency and a greater range of controls.
 So, if you find you're in the market for a new electric radiator in 2018, a Lot 20 compliant product will represent the very best the market has to offer.